ldtteam/minecolonies/README.md

 1. If you haven't already, create a GitHub account.
 2. Click the `Fork` icon located at the top right.
 3. Make your changes and commit them.
-	* If you're making changes locally, you'll have to do `git commit -a` and `git push` in your command line (or with gitkraken stage the changes, commit them and then push them first).
+	* If you're making changes locally, you'll have to do `git commit -a` and `git push` in your command line (or with GitKraken stage the changes, commit them, and push them first).
 4. Click `Pull Request` in the middle.
 5. Click 'New pull request' to create a pull request for this comparison, enter your PR's title, and create a detailed description telling us what you changed.
 6. Click `Create pull request` and wait for feedback!